Close

 • resources available for personal issues

-• other information is given to new employees including employee handbook, safety program and compensation overview
+• other information given to new employees including employee handbook, safety program, and compensation overview

-Retention: Another critical component of HR responsibilities include duties related to employee retention.
-The HR team supports this function by providing input to department heads in considering promotions, transfers and changes in job classifications for existing employees.
+Retention: Another critical component of HR responsibilities is the duties related to employee retention.
+The HR team supports this function by providing input to department heads in considering promotions, transfers, and changes in job classifications for existing employees.
 HR is also responsible for advising staff of job openings as well as for the dissemination of pertinent information via staff meetings and written and electronic notification (email).

 Guidelines: The Employment Manual lays out clear guidelines for employees to follow, including descriptions of disciplinary procedures.